GMTO/gmt_docs/src/software_development/io_fwk.rst

                                                          );

 **Service Data Object (SDO) read/write**
-The user can use the functions of Etherlab Ethercat library via command lines (command ethercat) or by calling the functions in a C++ program (#include <ecrt.h>).
+The user can use the functions of Etherlab EtherCAT library via command lines (command ethercat) or by calling the functions in a C++ program (#include <ecrt.h>).
   -	To send SDO
     o	By entering command line:
       $ethercat download -p <pos> <index> <subindex> <val>